ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 their behavior unless explicitly configured not to.
 In particular, clients SHOULD ignore token challenges with some non-zero probability.
 Likewise, origins SHOULD randomly choose to not challenge clients for tokens with some non-zero probability.
-Moreover, origins SHOULD include random token types in token challenges with some non-zero probability.
+Moreover, origins SHOULD include random token types, from the Reserved list of "greased" types (defined in {{token-types}}), with some non-zero probability.

 # Security Considerations {#sec-considerations}